Castiglion del Bosco Rosso di Montalcino

 “Fresh wild strawberries, roses, elderberries and some light dust.
 Medium body, medium chewy tannins and a fresh finish.
 Drink now.”

-Castiglion del Bosco‘s Rosso di Montalcino comes from a careful selection of grapes from the Gauggiole vineyard, located on the Northern side of the estate at a height of 250 meters above sea level.
+Castiglion del Bosco‘s Rosso di Montalcino comes from a careful selection of grapes from the Gauggiole vineyard, located on the northern side of the estate at 250 meters above sea level.
 It is characterized by a medium soil, mostly clay, with a hot, dry summer microclimate and wetter conditions in winter and spring.
 These are the ideal conditions for a fresh, fruity, aromatic Sangiovese wine.
 Density is approximately 4,500 plants per hectare.
-The average annual yield is 50 hl per hectare, with an average production of 70 quintals per hectare.
+The average annual yield is 50hl per hectare, with an average production of 70 quintals per hectare.
 The training system is spurred cordon.
 The entire vinification process is carried out in Castiglion del Bosco’s cellar, completely gravity-fed.

 A ruby red hue and delicate bouquet announce a remarkably luscious wine, well balanced and firmly structured, with a long-lingering finish.
 Its unique versatility makes it suitable for everyday drinking.